eclipse/kapua/docs/developer-guide/en/sso.md

     - Included Custom Audience : "_console_"
     - Add to access token : _ON_
 4. On the "Scope" tab of the "_console_" client, check that "Full Scope Allowed" is set to _ON_
-5. On the "Client Scope" menu (see menu on the left) create a new Client Scope, called "_console_"
+5. On the "Client Scopes" menu (see menu on the left) create a new Client Scope, called "_console_"
 6. On the "Roles" menu (on the left) add a new role "_console_"
 7. On the "Realm Settings", under the "Tokens" tab, set "Access Token Lifespan" to 10 minutes (the default time is too short)